-- The goal of Indian residential schools was to assimilate Indians into society. - The Canadian government operated Indian residential schools in partnership with the Anglican, Catholic, Methodist, and Presbyterian churches, among others. - The Canadian government was financially responsible for Indian residential schools. - Indian residential schools operated in all Canadian provinces and territories except Prince Edward Island, New Brunswick, and Newfoundland. - Indian residential schools operated in Canada between the 1870s and the 1990s. - The last Indian residential school closed in 1996. - Children between the ages of 4-16 attended Indian residential school. - It is estimated that over 150,000 Indian, Inuit, and Métis children attended Indian residential school.
+- The goal of Indian residential schools was to assimilate Indians into society. - The Canadian government operated Indian residential schools in partnership with the Anglican, Catholic, Methodist, and Presbyterian churches, among others. - The Canadian government was financially responsible for Indian residential schools. - Indian residential schools operated in all Canadian provinces and territories - Indian residential schools operated in Canada between the 1870s and the 1990s. - The last Indian residential school closed in 1998. - Children between the ages of 4-16 attended Indian residential school. - It is estimated that over 150,000 Indian, Inuit, and Métis children attended Indian residential school.